Kitura/Swift-Kuery/MigrationGuide.md

 ## Getting a database connection

-The Connection protocol's connect() method now accepts a completion handler that will be invoked asychronously.
+The Connection protocol's `connect()` function now accepts a completion handler that will be invoked asychronously.
 Previously, the call would block while a connection was established.
 The completion handler receives a QueryResult that indicates whether the connection was successful.

 Prior to this change your code for creating and using a connection would have looked similar to the example below: